JimmieKJ/unrealTournament/README.md

 - Download the project by clicking the **Download ZIP** button on this page.
 - Unzip the files to a folder on your computer.
+- Run the Setup.bat file in the directory you've created.
 - Load up [Unreal Editor](https://www.unrealengine.com/dashboard).
 - On the Project Browser screen, click **Browse** and navigate to the folder where unzipped the files.
 - Choose the **UnrealTournament.uproject** file.